p-misner/VirtualRealityDrivingSim/AutonomousDriving/Waypoint.md

 ![Adding components](../images/WaypointCircuitInspector.png).
 5. Ensure that in the inspector for the `Car AI Control` script, driving is checked.
+6. In the variables for `Car AI Control`, limit `Lateral Wander Distance` to around 0.01 and make sure that `Brake Distance` is set to `Never Brake`.

 ### Creating Waypoint Circuit